microsoft/archived-confidential-sidecar-containers/examples/encfs/README.md

 to use the private RSA key as entropy for a symmetric key as logn as the RSA key pair is not used for any other cryptographic operation.

 ## Testing
-In our confidential container group example, we will deploy the encrypted filesystem sidecar along with a simple container that runs indefentely.
+In our confidential container group example, we will deploy the encrypted filesystem sidecar along with a simple container that runs indefinitely.
 The simple container will have access to the remote filesystem mounted by the sidecar container.

 ### Deployment
 The `aci-arm-template.json` provides an ACI ARM template which can be parametrized using the security policy obtained above, the registry name (and credentials if private), the user-assigned managed identity, and the encrypted filesystem sidecar's *EncfsSideCarArgs* set to the base64-std-encoded-string of the sidecar's runtime attribute specified in the `encfs-sidecar-args.json`